DaveOps83/terraform-poc/README.md

 Once you have installed the above software you will need to clone this repository.

-Now you need to set up the `credentials.sh` file with the Artifactory Terraform state file repository's details and your AWS API keys for the environments you are going to be working on.
-The script is very easy to understand so no need to go into anymore detail on this. **Just remember not to push your you changes to this file to Github.** You can run the following command on your local Terraform repository to ensure that any changes you make to this file are ignored `git update-index --assume-unchanged credentials.sh`.
+Now you need to set up the `credentials.sh` file with the Artifactory Terraform state file repository's details and your AWS API keys for the environments you are going to be working on. **If you do not already have the necessary secrets please speak to your line manager.** The script is very easy to understand so no need to go into anymore detail on this. **Just remember not to push your you changes to this file to Github.** You can run the following command on your local Terraform repository to ensure that any changes you make to this file are ignored `git update-index --assume-unchanged credentials.sh`.

 That's it not you can start working with Terraform